temetvince/FNA-VSCode-Template/README.md

 2. Run `./getFNA.sh` (macOS) to download the latest Nez, FNA and fnalibs to the directory.
 You can run this script again if you want to update either FNA or the fnalibs at a later point.
 Nez is setup as a submodule so you can update it in the normal fashion.
 3. Open the newly-created and named `PROJECT_NAME_YOU_CHOSE.code-workspace` file (or open the project folder in Visual Studio Code or the top-level sln in Visual Studio)

 That's it!
-Now you're ready to build and run the base project!
+Now you're ready to build and run the base project.
 When developing raw content (files not processed by the Pipeline tool) should be placed in the `Content` folder and anything that needs processing should go in the `CompiledContent` folder and added to the Pipeline tool.

+If you want to see the output of `Debug.*` calls in the VS Code Debug Console, you have to install a listener by adding this somewhere in your code (Game1 is a good spot): `System.Diagnostics.Debug.Listeners.Add(new System.Diagnostics.TextWriterTraceListener(System.Console.Out));`

 ## Build Tasks ##